Livefyre/streamhub-metrics/README.md

 ## Local Development

-Instead of using a built version of streamhub-wall from Livefyre's CDN, you may wish to fork, develop on the repo locally, or include it in your existing JavaScript application.
+You may wish to fork, develop on the repo locally, or include it in your existing JavaScript application.

 Clone this repo